jardenliu/XPS15-9560-Ventura/README_EN.md

 ## Update log

-### Main Version Update 2020-02-02
+### Main Version Update 2020-08-04

-1. Add branch of OpenCore
+1. Add basic support for Big Sur (Need PrelinkedKernel.
+Also Need Inject Suitable EDID if you are using this laptop with 4K display screen)

 For more details, please visit [changelog.md](https://github.com/jardenliu/XPS15-9560-Catalina/blob/master/changelog.md)

-### Integrated Kexts, EFI and so on Update 2020-06-02
+### Integrated Kexts, EFI and so on Update 2020-08-04

 1. Update All `Kext Extensions` to latest version;
-2. Try to fix no HDMI signal after wake from sleep(committed by [@AntSYau](https://github.com/jardenliu/XPS15-9560-Catalina/pull/143/commits/5c918a6fca9b300754a5659e3efb78e8571f02f4));
+2. Improve the stability of `HDMI`, and Fix some issues about `HDMI Audio`
+3. Use RTC fix to fix some boot issues;

-macOS `10.15.5` works properly in current configuration.
+macOS `10.15.6` works properly in current configuration.

 ## Configuration